 (iii) issue a new Building Notice and Building Order, where the Authority believes that either the Building Order or Building Notice is not valid.

 The process of either withdrawing, cancelling or amending the Building Order is considered an administrative function and it remains with the private building surveyor, notwithstanding that the Order had been earlier referred to the VBA under section 115.
-The Building Order had been issued by the private RBS and that practitioner remains responsible for the administration of it, but not necessarily the enforcement function.
+The Building Order has been issued by the private RBS and that practitioner remains responsible for the administration of it, but not necessarily the enforcement function.

 Given that withdrawal, cancellation or amendment of a Building Order is viewed as administration and not enforcement, it is also not seen as taking further action under Part 8 of the Act to address a non-compliance.

-The Practice Note specifies that it is the Building Commission that may bring court proceedings for an offence against the Act or Regulations, and not the private building surveyor.
+The Practice Note specifies that it is the VBA that may bring court proceedings for an offence against the Act or Regulations, and not the private building surveyor.
 This will include, before the initiation of court proceedings, performing an inspection of the site to find out whether a valid Building Order has been satisfied.

 Private building surveyors should note that only a valid Building Order may be referred on under section 115, and that all referred Orders will be reviewed by the VBA (including by an ‘in-house’ legal team).
 If found to be invalid, a Building Order will be returned to the building surveyor.

 Some common causes of invalidity would include: